The Wendel Report: Construction and Infrastructure Update, February 2018

 Wendel Rosen Construction Lawyers Selected to Super Lawyers and Best Lawyers and Inducted into Construction Lawyers Society of America

-Three members of Wendel Rosen’s Construction Practice Group were recognized recently.
-Garret Murai was selected for inclusion in the 2017 list of Northern California Super Lawyers and Matthew Graham was selected for inclusion in The Best Lawyers in America© 2018 edition.
-In addition, Garret and Quinlan Tom were named as Fellows of the Construction Lawyers Society of America.
+Two members of Wendel Rosen’s Construction Practice Group were selected for inclusion in the 2017 list of Northern California Super Lawyers and Matthew Graham was selected for inclusion in The Best Lawyers in America© 2018 edition.
+Quinlan Tom was named as Fellows of the Construction Lawyers Society of America.
 CLSA, an invitation-only honors society, is limited to 1,200 construction attorneys worldwide.